 We are all working towards creating a production that is optimist conductor towards hope and the progressive cultural transformation of our time.

-The interviews for the Virtual Reality experience and inspiration of the musical have been recorded with a 3D volumetric camera, and rendered into a 400,000-particle special effect.
+The interviews for the Virtual Reality experience and inspiration of the musical have been recorded with a 3D volumetric camera, and rendered into a 400,000-particle special effect to protect the identity of the interviewees.
 The experience is full room-scale virtual reality.

 The process of capturing VR content has been one of the most challenging, dangerous and worthy experiences for the team.
 It has been a tough trip: we were chased out of the refugee camp by police in Kavala Greece, were detained in Silopi by police for 6 hours and accused of entering Iraq illegally and of being CIA.
 We were given no explanation and put in a van without windows and Kalashnikov assault rifles were on the floor.